lpinzari/sql-psql-udy/00_basic_intro/04_example_table.md

 ![table 2](./images/02_table.png)

 The figure above shows the content of a table called `teachers`.
-This table contains six rows, each record describing a particular teacher.
+This table contains many rows, each record describing a particular teacher.
 The information stored about each is described by the names assigned to the table's four columns:

  - `teacher_id`
  - `teacher_name`